Temasek-Dynamics/gestelt/gestelt_bringup/README.md

 # Demo (13/7/23)
 - Gridmap
     - Change gridmap to use PCL and octreeOccupancyGrid for occupancy grid.
+    - Add message filtering to ensure that poses and point cloud are aligned
     - Point cloud
-        - Transform point cloud on gridmap node.
+        - Add transformation for point clouds to global uav frame
-        - Downsample point clouds before sending
+        - Added voxel filter for downsampling point clouds
-            - Voxel downsampling and publishing
+            - Voxel downsampling and publishing (10cm size)
+                - (320 x 240) resolution
+                    - Before: 28.10 MB/s, after: 414.70KB/s
+                - (640 x 480) resolution
+                    - Before: 105 MB/s, after: ~ 400KB/s
+                - (848 x 480) resolution
+                    - Before: 140 MB/s, after: ~ 400KB/s
+                - Max bandwidth is proportional to density of obstacles in environment
     - Depth image
-        - Reduce width and height (to 320 x 240)
+        - Measure utilized bandwidth for different resolutions
+            - (848 x 480): 16.46MB/s
+            - (640 x 480): 12.48MB/s
+            - (320 x 240): 3.52MB/s
         - Rewrite function to create PC from depth map
             - http://docs.ros.org/en/fuerte/api/rgbd2cloud/html/depth2cloud_8cpp_source.html
-    - Add message filtering to ensure that poses and point cloud are aligned
     - set ros::TransportHints()
-        - TCP_NODELAY: Improves the efficiency of TCP/IP networks by reducing the number of packets that need to be sent.
+        - Use TCP_NODELAY for image/point cloud topics: Improves the efficiency of TCP/IP networks by reducing the number of packets that need to be sent.
 For small messages: More efficient but higher latency.
 For big messages: More efficient and potentially lower latency
+        - Use UDP for pose messages topics

 - Remove unnecessary nodes and dependencies for an easier build on radxa
     - Get rid of quadrotor_msgs
-    - Take out traj_server from plan_manage
+    - Separate traj_server from plan_manage
     - Clean up cmakelists dependencies

 - Benchmarking
     - Add CPU usage
     - https://stackoverflow.com/questions/63166/how-to-determine-cpu-and-memory-consumption-from-inside-a-process

 # TODO

+- Test with other virtual drones

+- Get the code working on the actual drone

 - Gridmap
+    - Compare compressed depth map to downsampled point cloud
+        - Bandwidth and delay
+    - Implement pose timeout
+    - Rename `plan_env` to `gestelt_mapping`
     - Depth image
         - Find out how to create organized point clouds
         - Compress, publish and subscribe using ImageTransport
-    - Compare compressed depth map to downsampled point cloud
-        - Bandwidth and delay
-        - Does queue time affect latency
     - Look at using udp to send over point clouds or depth images
+    - Create map with decaying voxels

 - Benchmark
     - Add network params
         - Bandwidth, latency, signal strength
     - Use ddynamic_reconfigure to toggle on/off benchmarking

-- Get the code working on the actual drone
 - Perform physical tests to determine physical characteristics
-    - Use the actual mass in Gazebo params
-        - 0.25 g
     - Motor coefficients
         - Motor 6000V
     - Battery: 2S 7.4V